 The ledger rereplication process happens in these steps:

-- The client goes through all ledger segments in the ledger, selecting those that contain the failed bookie.
+- The client goes through all ledger fragments in the ledger, selecting those that contain the failed bookie.

-- A recovery process is initiated for each ledger segment in this list.
+- A recovery process is initiated for each ledger fragment in this list.

-- The client selects a bookie to which all entries in the ledger segment will be replicated; In the case of autorecovery, this will always be the local bookie.
+- The client selects a bookie to which all entries in the ledger fragment will be replicated; In the case of autorecovery, this will always be the local bookie.

-- The client reads entries that belong to the ledger segment from other bookies in the ensemble and writes them to the selected bookie.
+- The client reads entries that belong to the ledger fragment from other bookies in the ensemble and writes them to the selected bookie.

-- Once all entries have been replicated, the zookeeper metadata for the segment is updated to reflect the new ensemble.
+- Once all entries have been replicated, the zookeeper metadata for the fragment is updated to reflect the new ensemble.

-- The segment is marked as fully replicated in the recovery tool.
+- The fragment is marked as fully replicated in the recovery tool.

-- Once all ledger segments are marked as fully replicated, the ledger is marked as fully replicated.
+- Once all ledger fragments are marked as fully replicated, the ledger is marked as fully replicated.